sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

            terminationGracePeriodSeconds: 30
    ```

+   > Note: you can [download this as a YAML file](lab-files/yaml-templates/ex3-task2-deployment.yaml) and use the file as your template.
+Make sure to update [LOGINSERVER].

 4. Update the `[LOGINSERVER]` entry to match the name of your Azure Container Registry Login Server.

 5. Select the **...** button and choose **Save**.